 All laws and rules referring to trade in goods and services, as well as trade related to intellectual property rights, will be compiled into an English version.

 The translation efforts are part of the WTO and bilateral commitments that China is supposed to fulfill.
 China’s membership in the WTO requires the government to implement changes that are designed to reduce or completely eliminate barriers to trade with China.
-This will triggers an increase in trade and open opportunities for export and import of goods from China.
+This will trigger an increase in trade and open opportunities for the export and import of goods from China.